Take Your Seat Banner

 We simply meet one another.

-And while I usually end these with a quote from the Dhammapada, it felt right here to borrow from the poet Rumi, who captured the same truth a bit more gently.
+And while I usually end these with a quote from the Dhammapada, it felt right here to borrow from the poet Rumi, who captured this one a bit more gently.

 “Love is the bridge between you and everything.”

-It’s choosing to stay, listen, and soften, even when the fearful part of your whispers otherwise.
+It’s choosing to stay, listen, and soften, even when the scared part of you whispers otherwise.

 Back to Mindset Mechanics <